 Mayi Cruz Blanco

-I come from Cuba, and have a passion for sport that comes from practicing from a young age.
-Sport has shaped my life, through practicing sport and working in the sport industry, I have been able to learn and thrive both as a human being and as a professional.
+I come from Cuba and have a passion for sport that comes from practicing from a young age.
+Sport has shaped my life, through practicing sport and working in the sports industry, I have been able to learn and thrive both as a human being and as a professional.
 Having a strong athlete background, I bring forth a unique experience; enabling me to achieve what others believe impossible.
-Graduated in Sport sciences in 2000, I have spent the past 17 years working in sports both at national and international level.
+Graduated in Sport sciences in 2000, I have spent the past 17 years working in sports both at the national and international levels.
 After finishing university, I worked in a rural area in Cuba as a physical education teacher and a community coach.
-The following year my university called me to teach sport history and management and I was selected to start a PhD program.
+The following year my university called me to teach sports history and management and I was selected to start a Ph.D. program.
 The latter is still on my to-do list.

 Leaving Cuba and not being able to see my family for many years has been one of the biggest challenges of my life.
 I have learned to bring strength from within and will never regret boarding a plane to the unknown many years ago.